rchrzo/project_1/readMe.md

 '/api/parks/:id/trailheads'

-###I set up my schema so that trailheads is separate schema which is eventually embedded inside of the National Parks schema.
+###I set up my schema so that trailheads is a separate schema which is eventually embedded inside of the National Parks schema.
 So in order to GET ALL of the TRAILHEADS from all parks, use the path

 '/api/trailheads'